Golf Golz

 Gaining an advantage throughout the course is more important than simply getting better at what you do.
 This may be achieved by knowing what’s the differences between an approach vs pitching wedge.
 We’ll go into great detail about each wedge’s features in this guide to help you make informed decisions that align perfectly with your shots and strategies.

-An Approach Wedge (AW), often known as a gap wedge, is specifically designed to fill the ‘gap’ between a sand wedge and a pitching wedge.
+An Approach Wedge (AW), often called a gap wedge, is specifically designed to fill the ‘gap’ between a sand wedge and a pitching wedge.
 This club normally has a loft of 48 to 54 degrees, making it ideal for shots that are too long for a sand wedge but too short for a pitching wedge.

 The approach wedge shines when precision and control are required on shorter approach shots to the green, particularly when a full swing with a pitching wedge may cause the target to be overshot.
 Its increased loft helps in producing higher and softer landings but also allows golfers to handle difficult placements such as tight pin locations.